This article details how to harden your WordPress installation. If your WordPress site has been hacked, please view the following article first:

 Protect your site with an .htaccess file

 You can use an .htaccess file to further protect your site.
 For example, the wp-config.php should never be publicly accessible.
-To protect this file, add the following to an .htaccess file in your site's directory:
+To protect this file, add the following to an .htaccess file in your site's directory where all other WordPress files are located:

 <Files wp-config.php> order allow,deny deny from all </Files>